a-b-1-source/a-b-1-source.github.io/README.md

 - Specializing in Chesapeake Bay restoration and GIS solutions for ecological projects.

 ### Boat Captain & Field Researcher
 - Managed research and survey vessels for subaquatic vegetation monitoring in Baltimore and Anne Arundel counties.

+### Other Professional Experience
+- Prior to the start of 2024, I worked as a retained technical recruiter in the Climate-Technology Industry.
+I worked with Private Equity, and Venture Capital backed companies to grow their teams from the director level, to board executives.
+Though this experience is not entirely relevant to my current work, I am happy to showcase the skills I gained from working as such.
+I spoke with and communicated with C-Suite executives on a daily basis, reporting and introducing new candidates in the hiring pipeline.
+I have placed Chief Technology Officers, Chief Development and Commercialization Officers, Chief Finance Officers, VP of Engineering, Director of Fermentation, etc...
+I will happily share more information regarding this expereince upon request.

 ---